Jabłkowski Brothers

 Jabłkowski Brothers (Bracia Jabłkowscy) is a Polish trading company, known for its group of high-end department stores in pre-war Poland.
 The Warsaw store was the very first department store in Poland.
+The store in Vilnius remained as the city's largest shopping center for over half a century from its opening up to 1974.

+History

 Founded in 1884 in Warsaw by Aniela Jabłkowska, from 1892 it was a Jabłkowski family business.
 Initially run by Aniela, the company specialized in the trade of various goods, mostly clothes.
 In 1897, it was taken over by Aniela's brother Józef Jabłkowski.
 It was Józef who expanded the business significantly, moving it to a larger building in 1900 and in 1913 the Towarzystwo Akcyjne Bracia Jabłkowscy company entered the stock exchange.
-Initially owning a group of smaller shops all around Russian-held Poland, in 1914 the company built the first of its large department stores in downtown Warsaw, at Bracka Street.
-In 1919, after World War I, the company opened another store in Mickiewicz Street, the main avenue of Wilno.

-The Warsaw-based store was the largest shop in Poland and both stores were considered to be among the most luxurious and reputable in Poland, much like their foreign counterparts, Galeries Lafayette, Harrods or Selfridges.
-There were tourist attractions of both cities.
 The company dealt with garments, underwear, textiles, silk, bedding, china, perfumes, as well as shoes, furs and articles for daily use.

-In addition, both stores housed art galleries and small cinemas.
+Initially owning a group of smaller shops all around Congress Poland, in 1914 the company built the first of its large department stores in downtown Warsaw, at Bracka Street.
+In 1919, after World War I, the company opened another store in Mickiewicz Street, the main avenue of Wilno (now Vilnius, Lithuania).
+Both stores were considered to be among the most luxurious and reputable in Poland, much like their foreign counterparts, Galeries Lafayette, Harrods or Selfridges and were tourist attractions of their cities.

+Bracka street store

+In 1914 the company built the first of its large department stores in downtown Warsaw, at Bracka Street.
+The Warsaw-based store was the largest shop in Poland and, in addition, it housed an art gallery and a small cinema.